o3de/community/O3DE Elections/sig-templates/sig-docs-community.md

 Otherwise, the election for chairpersons of sig-docs-community will occur one week after the nominations period closes.

 Voting will be performed through an online mechanism TBD, starting 2 days after nominations are closed.
-The election voting will last for 2 weeks, tentatively scheduled for 2022-08-31 12:00PM PT until 2022-09-14 12:00PM PT.
+The election voting will last for 2 weeks, tentatively scheduled for YYYY-MM-DD 00:00AM/PM TimeZone until YYYY-MM-DD 00:00AM/PM TimeZone.

 Election results will be announced on or before YYYY-MM-DD 00:00AM/PM TimeZone.